 “All those years making pep rally banners had to be good for something,” I agreed, admiring her artistic flair.
 “Where did everyone go?”

 It was the great unspoken rule that students in the graduating class pranked the school the night before graduation—and got away with it.
-Thus, the reason Hal the security guard just sat back in his truck and watched, his presence there more to protect us than stop us.
+Thus, Hal the security guard just sat back in his truck and watched, his presence there more to protect us than stop us.

 Morgan and I tiptoed down the main breezeway of the school, now covered in blue and gold streamers with “SENIORS RULE” propaganda covering the walls.
 It felt good to leave our last marks on these hallways.

 Because after tomorrow, everything would change.
 We would be graduates, and the halls that had borne witness to our lives for the last four years would only echo with our memories.
 Once the streamers and signs were cleaned up and the chalk easily washed away, there would be nothing left of us there.
 Our lockers had already been cleaned out, our academic and sports awards distributed, our yearbooks signed.

 Bittersweet nostalgia filtered in as I followed Morgan through the darkened breezeway.
 I paused for a brief moment, turning a slow circle and taking in one sweeping glance.
 I wanted to remember this moment because my world would never be the same again.

 “Whit,” Morgan called from around the corner.
 “They’re in the courtyard.”